XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-08-09-vertiv-giest-pdu.md

   - Homelab/Power
 ---

-# A reasonably priced, individually switched and metered PDU.
+# Vertiv rPDU - A reasonably priced, 120v, individually switched and metered PDU.

 For years- I have been using a combination of [Sonoff S31 Plugs](./../../Home-Automation/2023/sonoff-s31-low-cost-energy-plug.md){target=_blank} and a [Kasa HS300 Strip](./../../Home-Automation/2022/kasa-powerstrip.md) to monitor, and measure my power consumption.